Cygnet717/UltimateTutor/README.md

 - save version of deck and then track wins/losses
     (add cards, when done save version,no more deck editing, then win/loss tracking available) (to make a new version, copy deck data [userid, deckCards, sideBoard, format, commander and versionToBe = version++])
+---
 - add another user to your friends by username
 - approve people requesting to be your friend
 - view friends decks
-- comment on friends decks
+- comment on friends decks\s\s
+---
 - user settings page
 - change username
 - change password